Celebrate Your Wedding Day

 Can I get Married in my own Home?

-If you want a humanist ceremony that includes the act of legal solemnisation of the marriage it cannot take place in a private location.
-If the house is a private home and not usually open to the public, then a legal wedding ceremony may not take place there.
-You can however opt to have a symbolic ceremony in any location, and I can advise you about the options available.
+If you want your humanist ceremony to include the act of legal solemnisation, it cannot take place in a private location.
+Therefore, if your proposed venue or house is a private residence, which is not usually open to the public, then a legal wedding ceremony may not take place there.
+However, you can opt to have a symbolic ceremony in any location, and I can advise you about the options available.

 What Days of the Week can Humanist Wedding Ceremonies be Conducted?

-On any day - Humanist celebrants are not restricted with regards to the time of day or day of the week.
+On any day - Humanist wedding celebrants are not restricted with regards to the time of day or day of the week they can conduct a ceremony.

 How Long does a Humanist Wedding Ceremony last?